Fentanyl Addiction

 Abuse Overdose and Fatality Statistics

 Law enforcement research indicates a significant rise in illicitly manufactured fentanyl.
-In the space of two years confiscations of illegally produced fentanyl increased seven-fold, per the National Forensic Laboratory Information System (NFLIS).
+Confiscations of illegally produced fentanyl increased seven-fold in the space of two years, per the National Forensic Laboratory Information System (NFLIS).
 This and other similar data suggest that the rising synthetic opioid crisis is largely due to the influx of illicit non-pharmaceutical versions as opposed to its prescribed iterations.
 The affordable fentanyl price on the street assists in the recent increase of fentanyl abuse and overdose occurrences.

-The National Institute on Drug Abuse (NIDA), a federal agency charged with researching addiction, reported that in 2016 synthetic opioids -primarily illegal fentanyl- had passed prescription opioids as the number one drug killer in the United States.
+The National Institute on Drug Abuse (NIDA) [1], a federal agency charged with researching addiction, reported that in 2016 synthetic opioids - primarily illegal fentanyl - had surpassed prescription opioids as the number one drug killer in the United States.
 It was involved in close to 50% of opioid-related deaths (19,413), representing a 36% increase from 2010.
 A significant percentage of overdose deaths in every drug class, including naturally occurring opioids such as heroin and stimulants such as cocaine and meth, were linked to being combined with fentanyl or its analogs.
-A recently released RAND Corporation report pegged fentanyl and its analogs as involved in over 31000 deaths in 2018, which is two thirds of all opioid overdose fatalities and nearly half of the overall drug toll of more than 70,000.
-In a space of less than six years -2013 to 2018-the synthetic opioid mortality rate has increased tenfold.
-Learn more about Fentanyl lethal dose amount.
+A recently released RAND Corporation report [2] pegged fentanyl and its analogs as involved in over 31,000 deaths in 2018, which is two thirds of all opioid overdose fatalities and nearly half of the overall drug toll of more than 70,000.
+In a space of less than six years - 2013 to 2018 - the synthetic opioid mortality rate has increased tenfold.

 Back to top